-Aerial images can be particularly useful when searching for information on a property, if you're in the market to purchase.
+Aerial images can be particularly useful when searching for information on a property if you're in the market to buy.

 For councils, having access to historical and up to date collections of aerial photography, provides visual context when working with location datasets, to enable decision making.
 For instance, the imagery allows the measurement of distances against natural features like river banks, coastline, urban area roads and footpaths, electrical poles and pylons and so forth.

 We use the photography, and work with large amounts of location information, for a variety of functions, including: